fix8mt/conjure_enum/README.md

 constexpr U get_bit_mask() const;
 constexpr U get_unused_bit_mask() const;
 ```
-Returns a bit mask that would mask off the _unused_ bits of the underlying integral.
+Returns a bit mask that would mask off the _unused_ bits of the underlying integral.<br>
 Returns a bit mask that would mask off the _used_ bits of the underlying integral.

 ---